H.R. 5915: K2 Veterans Total Coverage Act of 2025

 2

-The new paragraph (15) establishes presumptive service connection for 15 categories of illness: any cancer; any thyroid disease; any bone disease; any cardiovascular disease; any skin disease; any neurological disease; any reproductive disease; any respiratory disease; any endocrine disease; any liver disease; any kidney disease; any blood disorder; primary immune regulatory disorders; medically unexplained chronic multisymptom illness; and cataracts.
+The covered list spans any cancer, any thyroid disease, any bone disease, any cardiovascular disease, any skin disease, any neurological disease, any reproductive disease, any respiratory disease, any endocrine disease, any liver disease, any kidney disease, any blood disorder, primary immune regulatory disorders, medically unexplained chronic multisymptom illness, and cataracts.

 3